TheBeyondGroup/deep-focus-trap/README.md

 **Note: the* `focusTrap` *class doesn't have the* `deep` *option*

 #### Using UMD version via CDN
  If you want to use via deep-focus-trap via the `script` tag.
 We recommend using the UMD version as its more widely supported (You can also use the ES module version using the `type="module` attribute.")
-You can find the CDn [here](https://www.jsdelivr.com/package/npm/deep-focus-trap?path=dist)
+You can find the CDN scripts [here](https://www.jsdelivr.com/package/npm/deep-focus-trap?path=dist)

 In using the UMD version  you wont import the module but just copy the script tag:
 ``` html